A nonprofit organization supporting Olompali State Historic Park since 1982

 Interested in helping maintain the recreated Coast Miwok Village at Olompali?
 How about putting your gardening skills to work in the Native Plant Garden?
 Come on out the second Sunday of each month 10 a.m. to 2 p.m. to participate.
 Gardening Tools and Refreshments provided, along with lots of self satisfaction.

-With the State of California unable to fully fund its parks, we're asking for your help.
-Donations from individual and corporate supporters help us maintain and operate Olompali and make needed capital improvements, as well as paying for much-needed maintenance.
+However, with the State of California unable to fully fund its parks, we need your help.
+Donations from individual and corporate supporters augment the state's efforts and help make needed capital improvements, as well as paying for much-needed maintenance.
 To make a tax-deductible donation, click the button below.